liamzebedee/flatcook/README.md

 flatcook
 ========

-Copyright 2015 Liam Edwards-Playne and Nathan Wilson.
+Copyright 2015 Liam Edwards-Playne and Nathan Wilson (when he adds the code he's written).

+## Notes on MVC
+Ionic and Angular JS is used.
+The model is principally kept within the Angular controller.
+Only modal state that is required between different controllers is implemented in the service.